hbctraining/variant_analysis/lessons/02_fastqc.md

 <img src="../img/Read_QC_workflow.png" width="800">
 </p>

 Sources of error include problems with library construction (most likely), a bad run on the sequencer or even a malfunctioning sequencer (very rare).
-Therefore, it is critically important that you analyze your sequenced reads to ensure that they are high-quality before you devote time and resources to any downstream analyses.
+Therefore, it is critically important that you **evaluate your sequenced reads** to ensure that they are high-quality before you devote time and resources to any downstream analyses.

 This is **especially critical for variant calling**, since we are comparing base-by-base differences to the reference (i.e. variants).
-We want to be sure this is biologocally meaningfula nd not just an artifact of a sequencing issue!
+We want to be sure this is biologically meaningful and not just an artifact of a sequencing issue!

 ## Unmapped read data (FASTQ)